 Shenandoah National Park plans prescribed burn

-A portion of Big Meadows (mile 51 on Skyline Drive), the open area across from Byrd Visitor Center, is burned each year for the purpose of maintaining the open vista by preventing encroachment by trees and shrubs.
-We anticipate one day of operations to complete the project.
+Shenandoah National Park Fire Managers plan to burn 35 acres of Big Meadows sometime between September 20 and October 10, 2014, weather permitting.
+A portion of Big Meadows (milepost 51), the open area across from Byrd Visitor Center, is burned each year for the purpose of maintaining the open vista by preventing encroachment by trees and shrubs.

+The burn is anticipated to take one day to complete.
 Smoke from the burn may be visible in and around the Big Meadows area.
-Visitors driving in areas of smoke should take additional care by slowing down and ensuring their headlights are on.
+Visitors driving in areas of smoke should take additional care by dropping speeds and ensuring their headlights are on.
 All park facilities will remain open during the prescribed burn.

 Access to Big Meadows will be restricted during the burn.